Equity Across the Curriculum

 - Penelope Wood (Campus Library)

-with administrative support from Cinnamon Hillyard and Richie Meyer (Office of Student Academic Success).
+Administrative support provided by Richie Meyer (Office of Student Academic Success).

 Navigating Difficult Conversations